 AI is constantly improving, especially functions like voice-driven search and the ability to have natural-feeling conversations with chatbots and virtual assistants.
 The future of microlearning is tied to this trend.
 MIcrolearning trends show that more microlearning platforms are adopting these new and evolving technologies.
 Continuing established trends, microlearning will appear in new formats and with enhanced features that magnify its impact and effectiveness.

 Learners long ago lost patience with redundant and repetitive training.
-Microlearning tackles this problem head-on.
+Microlearning tackles this problem head-on by deploying the training with spaced repetition.
 It uses algorithms that can track what learners know and how they’re performing.
 The microlearning platform can then tailor or adapt the content delivered to each learner to what that learner needs to master.

 This adaptive learning means no more one-size-bores-all eLearning.
 By pushing each learner to the edge of their knowledge, a modern adaptive microlearning solution increases its impact and keeps learners engaged.
 It also ensures that they spend their limited training time on the content that matters most — to them.